Alexhb61/kelen_transpiler/README.md

 ## Project Goal:
 Make an clear-box oracle AI which can get a 36 on an ACT exam in the time it takes a person to normally do an ACT exam.
-By clear-box I mean that the AI's knowledge and understanding can be comprehended by any programmer.
+By clear-box I mean that the AI's knowledge and understanding can be comprehended by anyone capable of learning Kelen.

 ## Project Strategy:
 1. Make a [Kelen](https://www.terjemar.net/kelen/kelen.php) to TLA+ transpiler which uses some common knowledge structure.